aa4e/spi_via_ftdi/README.md

 ## 3. System requirements

 - Windows 7 and older operating system.
-The program works with both x86 and x64 operating systems.
+The application works with both x86 and x64 operating systems.
 - .NET version 4.6.
 - The presence of a USB port.